UnskilledFreak/Freakylay/README.md

 | t         | hide complete counter section                                                                                        | 2.0.3              | 2.2.2             |
 | u         | hide complete song info section                                                                                      | 2.0.3              | 2.2.2             |

+## HeartRate
+The implementation for heart rate supports Pulsoid and HypeRate.

+### Pulsoid
+An always up-to-date list of _**supported devices**_ can be found at https://www.blog.pulsoid.net/monitors.
+There are nice of easy to follow tutorials at https://www.blog.pulsoid.net/.

 ## Versions

 Older versions of Freakylay are available via there tags inside the master branch.
 The tags are ~~based on the compatible DataPuller~~ basically the Overlay's Version at that time.